andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 <a id="further-reading"></a>
 ## Further reading

-We arrived to the end of this post, I will finish with some addition reading material:
+We've arrived at the end of this post, I will finish with some addition reading material:

 [https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md](https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md)